-

 Tools:

-Each group is asked to bring painting and construction tools including rollers, gloves, hammers, circular saws, post hole diggers, electric drills, ladders, etc. A cooler and water jug is also needed for every 6 people--these keep lunch and water cold for participants on their work site.
-The full Tool List is located online for every registered group on their Group Page.
+Each group is asked to bring painting and construction tools including rollers, gloves, hammers, circular saws, post hole diggers, electric drills, ladders, etc. A cooler and water jug is also needed for every 6 people–these keep lunch and water cold for participants on their work site.
+The full tool list is available for the registered youth leader under their customer account.

 Personal Items:

-The full Packing List is also located online for every registered group on their Group Page, but it’s pretty much what you’d expect.
-A twin-size air mattress and bedding for sleeping, water jugs and coolers for lunches, work gloves, and modest swimsuits and clothing appropriate for a Christian mission trip.
+The full packing list is also located under the registered youth leader’s customer account but it’s pretty much what you’d expect.
+Water jugs and coolers for lunches, work gloves, and modest clothing appropriate for a Christian mission trip.

 Safety is our top priority!